In honor of the holiday this week that celebrates spooks and skeletons, here’s a post from a few years ago.

 But don’t all genres have their high-end and bargain-basement levels?
 Sure, but horror can become addictive in a way that other genres don’t: “a crude tool of physical stimulation, wholly devoid of mental, emotional, or spiritual engagement,” wrote Diana West in The Weekly Standard.
 She added, “Does that sound like a working definition of pornography?”

-Second, horror usually makes its strongest impact from mutilating the human body.
+Second, horror usually scores its strongest impact from mutilating the human body.
 I’ve known of church youth leaders who hold Nightmare-on-Elm-Street marathons every Halloween for the teens.
 Harmless fun, they say.
 But what about the disrespect—if not contempt—for the human body that slasher movies express by carving it up every imaginable way?
 (Damages are likely to be worse in proportion to the victim’s attractiveness, though nerds and geeks come in for their share too.)
 “Fearfully and wonderfully made” applies to our bodies as well as our souls.
 If watching or imagining the desecration of God’s work is an actual pleasure, that may be cause for concern.
 This is sometimes justified as cathartic release: dramatizing our deepest fears in order to drain the potency from them.
 But if that’s true, why do horror movies have such a devoted following?
 Who needs to be “drained” on a regular basis?

 Even though most parents agree that children younger than twelve or so shouldn’t be subjected to R-rated horror movies, they’re conflicted about horror literature–such as the Fear Street series for young teens, also written by R. L. Stine.
 Unlike Goosebumps, Fear Street gives kids something to be really scared about: several incidents of gruesome demise per volume.
 Both series declined with the rise of Harry Potter—